-WebPipes is a work-in-progress proposal for linking together web services.
-Essentially, you can think of WebPipes as UNIX programs.
-They are small utilities available over HTTP that do one thing, and do it well.
-WebPipes follow the Unix philosophy:
+WebPipes are a work-in-progress open proposal for linking together web services.
+Essentially, you can think of Webpipes as the web version of Unix programs; small utilities available over HTTP that do one thing, and do it well.
+Fittingly, Webpipes follow the Unix philosophy:

 The magic comes when you start chaining pipes together.
 You can create really amazing workflows by combining a few small pieces together.

-Since a WebPipe is essentially just a script that receives input via HTTP POST/GET, there's not much else to know other than how to structure the output.
-Their precise behavior is cover in the WebPipe Specification
+Since a Webpipe is language endpoint and essentially just a script that receives input via HTTP POST/GET, there's not much else to know other than how to structure the output.